ONSdigital/SDG_11.2.1/docs/data_description.md

 The census takes place every 10 years and aims to obtain information on all households in the UK and statistics are published at various geographic levels.
 Output area (OA) is a lower level geography which contains on average approximately 300 people.
 For the purposes of our calculations each OA will be grouped together into one household.

-In Northern Ireland, small areas are produced (add more here about what small areas are)
+In Northern Ireland, [small areas](https://www.nisra.gov.uk/support/output-geography-census-2011/small-areas#:~:text=Small%20Areas%20were%20generally%20created,Electoral%20Wards%20in%20Northern%20Ireland.) are used as opposed to OAs.
+The use of OAs were replaced after the 2001 NI census and small areas have an approximate population of 400 people.

 Census data is used to calculate percentages of certain demographics which can then be applied to the annual population estimates.
 For example the annual population estimates do not include information on disability status.
 A proportion of people who are disabed can be calculated from the 2011 Census per OA and then applied to the population estimates data.

 ### England & Wales

-The [Population Weighted Centroids](https://data.gov.uk/dataset/5a08e622-1547-49ac-b626-d4f0d4067805/output-areas-december-2011-population-weighted-centroids) for OA from the 2011 census are used.
+The [population weighted centroids](https://data.gov.uk/dataset/5a08e622-1547-49ac-b626-d4f0d4067805/output-areas-december-2011-population-weighted-centroids) for OA from the 2011 census are used.
 These are OA’s containing where the midpoint of their population is.
 These are the points used to deduce whether an OA is contained within a service area.

-The [Urban/Rural Classification](https://www.ons.gov.uk/methodology/geography/geographicalproducts/ruralurbanclassifications/2011ruralurbanclassification) is used to classify if an OA is urban or rural.
+The [urban/rural classification](https://www.ons.gov.uk/methodology/geography/geographicalproducts/ruralurbanclassifications/2011ruralurbanclassification) is used to classify if an OA is urban or rural.
 This is used to be able to calculate different estimates for each classification.
 The OA’s are classed as ‘urban’ if they were allocated to a 2011 built-up area with a population of 10,000 people or more.
 All other remaining OAs are classed as ‘rural’.

 The [QS303EW](https://www.nomisweb.co.uk/sources/census_2011_qs), a long-term health problem or disability dataset, derived from the 2011 census, contains disability information on an OA basis.
 This information is transformed to be consistent with the [GSS harmonized disability data](https://gss.civilservice.gov.uk/policy-store/measuring-disability-for-the-equality-act-2010/) and allows us to produce estimates disaggregated by disability status.

+The [QS104EW](https://www.nomisweb.co.uk/census/2011/qs104ew) contains sex population estimates for each OA.

 ### Scotland